PlanBGmbH/zeebe-dapr-example/README.md

-# Zeebe Dapr Bridge
+# Zeebe Dapr Example

-A bridge that allows to orchestrate [Dapr] microservices with the [Zeebe] workflow engine.
+An example that allows to orchestrate [Dapr] microservices with the [Zeebe] workflow engine.

+This example will contain some .NET microservices that will be orchestrated with the [Zeebe] workflow engine.
+The example will use the new [Dapr input/output bindings](https://docs.dapr.io/developing-applications/building-blocks/bindings/) for Zeebe, which is currently in development.
+The progress can be monitored in the following repo: https://github.com/akkie/components-contrib/tree/zeebe-bindings/bindings/zeebe

 ## Prerequisites